-In addition, before their applications to the School of Nursing will be considered, all students for whom English is not their first language must take and achieve specific scores on the TOEFL-iBT, unless the applicant has successfully completed all K-12 education in English.
+In addition, before their applications to the School of Nursing will be considered, all students for whom English is not their first language must take and achieve specific scores on the TOEFL-iBT, unless the applicant provides documentation of completion of all K-12 education in English.
 Test fees are the responsibility of the student.
 Guidelines and policies can be obtained from the School of Nursing.